OscarBackman92/WafflerestPP4oscar/TESTING.md

 - See markdown testing above for navigation links and how they work

-All navigation links directed to the corect pages as expected.
+All navigation links directed to the correct pages as expected.

 ## Footer